MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ## Protocol Format

 Sets the format of the XML sent to the server.
-Valid values are Default, XML, or Binary.
+Valid values are **Default**, **XML**, or **Binary**.
 The protocol is XMLA.
 You can specify that the XML be sent in compressed form (this is the default), as raw XML, or in a binary format.
 Binary format encodes XML elements and attributes, making them smaller.
 Compression is a proprietary format that further reduces the size of requests and responses.
 Compression and binary formats are used to speed up data transfer requests and responses.

 OLE DB provider can format requests and responses in binary or compressed format.
 AMO and ADOMD.NET format the requests as Text, but accept responses in binary or compressed format.